DIF Statistical Inference without Knowing Anchoring Items

 \subsection{Model Identifiability}

 Without further assumptions, the above MIMIC model is not identifiable.
 That is, for any constant $c$, the model remains equivalent, if we simultaneously replace $\beta$ and $\gamma_j$ by $\beta+c$ and $\gamma_j -a_jc$, respectively, and keep $a_j$ unchanged.
 This identifiability issue is due to that all the items are allowed to suffer from DIF, resulting in an unidentified latent trait.
-In other words, without further assumptions, it is impossible to disentangle the DIF effects and the difference between the two groups's latent trait distributions.
-As will be discussed below, statistical methods for DIF analysis make certain assumptions to ensure the identifiability.
+In other words, without further assumptions, it is impossible to disentangle the DIF effects and the difference between the latent trait distributions of the two groups.